MS Clinical Anatomy: Career, Skills, Scope, Options, Outlook

 Challenges

 • Working with cadavers: Some individuals may find it challenging to work with cadavers, either due to the physical demands of the work or due to emotional or psychological concerns.
-It is important for individuals to be prepared for the demands of this type of work and to seek support if needed.
+It is essential for individuals to be prepared for the demands of this type of work and to seek support if needed.

 Why Choose MS in Clinical Anatomy Program?